boazsegev/plezi/README.md

 Oh, that's easy too.

-With a few more lines of code, we can have the websocket connections _broadcast_ back to us using the `Plezi::Placebo` API\*.
+With a few more lines of code, we can have the websocket connections _broadcast_ back to us using the `Plezi::Placebo` API.

-\*The Placebo API is still being tested and will be released with v.0.10.7.
-For now, you can add the Placebu code from Github.

 On your Rails app, add: